-226 Investors sometimes pay a fee to the migration agent, but may be unaware that the Regional Center is also compensating the agent unless this is disclosed in the offering documents.
+234 Investors sometimes pay a fee to the migration agent, but may be unaware that the Regional Center is also compensating the agent unless this is disclosed in the offering documents.

-227 For example, in the case of the EB-5 loan made to SLS Las Vegas, involving one of the largest EB-5 capital raises to date, the investors are entitled to interest payments based on $\frac{1}{2}$ of 1% (0.5%) per year.
+235 For example, in the case of the EB-5 loan made to SLS Las Vegas, involving one of the largest EB-5 capital raises to date, the investors are entitled to interest payments based on 1⁄2 of 1% (0.5%) per year.
+236 See page 55.